Get Started with Salesforce Mobile SDK

-- Understand the various models (native, HTML, and hybrid) for Salesforce Mobile SDK app development.
+- Describe the differences between Salesforce App and Salesforce Mobile SDK development.

 In a short time, mobile devices have become indispensable to our personal and professional lives.
 People of every stripe create and consume data on an ever-increasing variety of connected devices.
 Workers use smart devices to stay in touch with each other, make deals with customers, and engage the public on social networks.

-To meet the challenge of running businesses on mobile devices, Salesforce provides the Salesforce Platform.
+To meet the challenge of running businesses on mobile devices, Salesforce provides the Lightning Platform.
 This platform guarantees enterprise-grade reliability, availability, and security across a wide range of mobile technology.

 - Salesforce Mobile SDK gives developers the tools to build mobile applications with customized user experiences.
 Mobile SDK lets you produce stand-alone custom apps that you distribute through the Apple App Store or Google Play Store.
 These apps can target employees, customers, or partners.
 You can choose native or web technologies to build these apps while enjoying the same grade of reliability and security found in the Salesforce app.

 In this module, you’ll get started with Mobile SDK app development.

 - Enterprise Identity & Security—Mobile SDK includes a complete implementation of Salesforce Connected App Policy, so that all users can access their data securely and easily.
 It supports SAML and advanced authentication flows so that administrators always have full control over data access.

 - SmartStore Encrypted Database—Mobile databases are useful for building highly responsive apps that also work in any network condition.
 SmartStore provides an easy way to store and retrieve data locally while supporting a flexible data model.
 It also uses AES-256 encryption to ensure that your data is always protected.